 Examples could include the following:

-People-based photograph allows you to explore the event, story or theme depicted and how people (e.g., characters, consumers, workers, migrants, tourists, children, old folk) interact with each other and/or the environment in which they’ve been depicted.
+People based photography is powerful.
+It allows you to explore the event, story or theme depicted and shows how people (e.g., characters, consumers, workers, migrants, tourists, children, old folk) interact with each other and/or the environment in which they’ve been depicted.

-Action Or Activity Photos That Add Life To A Photo Essay
+Action Photos Add Life To A Photo Essay

 An action photo is best demonstrated with dynamic images that explore one of the many facets associated with human activity.